rithmschool/intermediate_react_exercises/Unit-01/04-react-router-continued/README.md

-# React Router Color Factory
+# Part I - React Router Color Factory

 The goal of this exercise will be to use React Router to build an app that lets you view colors and add new colors.
 It's basically a CR app on colors.